 The Growth of the Babies at 32 Weeks

-Your children that have been thriving inside your body all this while will continue to do so for some more time.
-Their rate of growth will tend to slow down a bit if compared with the growth of a single child, but there’s still some substantial development processes that will occur.
+32 weeks with twins looks like this.
+Your children who have been thriving inside your body all this while will continue to do so for some more time.
+Their rate of growth will tend to slow down a bit if compared with the growth of a single child, but there are still some substantial development processes that will occur.

 The maturity of their core internal organs continues to proceed speedily in this week as well.
 Most importantly, their bladders are carrying out the procedure of processing bodily fluids and passing out plain water as urine.
 Their brains are being stimulated by numerous signals, from both inside and outside the body, causing them to dream quite often inside the womb.
 All of these processes are crucial in ensuring that each body functions in the right manner once it starts surviving on its own.

 Most babies have usually shed the light hair covering their bodies before this week arrives.
 Similarly, your little ones would have a nice thick head of hair, while some babies have tiny portions.
 Hair development can be genetic, too.
 Apart from the hair, the skull development is nearly completed at this stage, although it has not fully hardened.
 The bones that constitute a complete skull are yet to fuse together.
 They stay malleable on purpose, in order to facilitate the child’s emergence from the birth canal.
 As for the remaining skeletal structure, it is reaching its required degree of ossification and hardening.